UnitexGramLab/unitex-governance/governance.md

 | -0.9  | I really don't like this, but I'm not going to stand in the way if everyone else wants to go ahead with it |
 | -1    | I don't agree and I am offering an alternative that I am able to help implement                            |

+#### Open Development process

+Unitex/GramLab development is based on user consensus and open discussion between users.
+Decision making must be done in a transparent, open fashion (ie. using discussion list and issue list).
+No decisions about the project's direction, bug fixes or features may be done in private without community involvement and participation.
+Discussions must begin at the earliest possible point on a topic; the community's participation is vital during the entire decision-making process.

 ### About this document

 This document is licensed under a [Creative Commons Attribution-ShareAlike 2.0](http://creativecommons.org/licenses/by-sa/2.0/).
 This work is based upon the ["OpenRefine Governance Model"](https://github.com/OpenRefine/openrefine.github.com/blob/master/governance.md) which itself is based upon the University of Oxford ["Meritocratic Governance Model"](http://www.oss-watch.ac.uk/resources/meritocraticGovernanceModel), the [OWIN Project Governance model](https://docs.google.com/document/d/1mn3dY6zNyKBU3P_TWoR-RdYpScJDbsXU2TRhwpSAha8) and the [Lazy Consensus](http://community.apache.org/committers/lazyConsensus.html) guideline available for the [Apache Community](http://community.apache.org).